wanglin214/multi-task-Deep-Learning/README.md

 #Hardware requirements: NVIDIA GPU;Program language: Python 3.10 (Pytorch 1.3);Software required: PyCharm, Anaconda

-1 the data file includes the train, validation and test set; the model file HybirdNet64.py is included in the netmodel file
+1 the data file includes the train, validation and test set; the model file HybirdNet64.py is included in the netmodel file.

-2 the trainMod.py is used to optimize the weight parameters for the multi_task DL architecture which are included in the params file
+2 the trainMod.py is used to optimize the weight parameters for the multi_task DL architecture which are included in the params file.

-3 the testMod.py is used to test the generalization ability of the trained parameters
+3 the testMod.py is used to test the generalization ability of the trained parameters.

-4 inv_real.py is used to invert the field gravity anomaly into basement map
+4 inv_real.py is used to invert the field gravity anomaly into basement map.

+5 the related functions are included in the utils file.